Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 From here, follow the Makiki Valley Trail for about 0.1 miles (0.2 km) until the beginning of the Moleka Trail on the left-hand side.

-This junction can look confusing, but the correct direction is shown in the third photo below—not the Makiki Valley Trail adjacent to the trails map.
+This junction is the third photo below—not the Makiki Valley Trail adjacent to the trails map.

 With that in mind, the Makiki Valley Trail adjacent to the trails map is the way to go for the shorter loop, which is the route that most hikers take that aren’t interested in hiking the full Tantalus Loop Trail.